 - Eat as much fresh food as possible;

-- Eat fruits and vegetables from the season and preferably from where you live (for us this is easy because we live in Spain’s fruit and vegetable basket);
+- Eat fruits and vegetables from the season and preferably local (for us this is easy because we live in Spain’s fruit and vegetable basket);

 - Alternate raw foods with steamed or cooked versions;